opratrx/ev9_dsa2/README.md

 # C950 - WGUPS Delivery Tracking System

-The Western Governors University Parcel Service (WGUPS) needs to determine the best route and delivery distribution for their Daily Local Deliveries.
+The Western Governors University Parcel Service (WGUPS) is tasked with determining the best route and delivery distribution for their Daily Local Deliveries in Salt Lake City.
+<br><br>
+## Overview
 The Salt Lake City DLD route has three trucks, two drivers, and an average of 40 packages to deliver each day; each package has specific criteria and delivery requirements.
+<br><br>
 ## Objective

-Write code that determines and presents a solution delivering all 40 packages, listed in the attached “WGUPSPackage File,” on time, according to their criteria while reducing the total number of miles traveled by the trucks.
-The “Salt Lake City Downtown Map” provides each address’s location, and the “WGUPS Distance Table” provides the distance between each address (note: mileage on the distance files may not match distances on the map).
+The aim is to write efficient code that presents a solution for delivering all 40 packages on time, according to their criteria, while minimizing the total number of miles traveled by the trucks.
+The code should also allow the supervisor to check the status of any given package at any given time using package IDs, and it should report delivery times, which packages are at the hub, and which are en route.

-The supervisor (user) needs the means to check the status of any given package at any given time using package IDs.
-The report should also include the **delivery times**, **which packages are at the hub**, and **en route**.
-The intent is to use this program for this specific location and use the same program in different cities as WGUPS expands its business.
-As such, you will need to include detailed comments following the industry-standards to make your code easy to read and justifying the decisions you made while writing your program.
+<br><br>
+## User Interface
+A user-friendly interface has been developed and improved over several iterations to present the package delivery process in a clean and organized manner.

+<br><br><br><br>
 ## Progress & Updates

 > #### 9/26/23 - Initial Commit